The tempered disk and the tempered cohomology: The derived analytic spectrum of an ind-Banach ring

 defines a left adjoint to the forgetful functor

-\end{pro} \begin{proof} See \cite[Corollary II.2.11 ]{Johnstone}. \end{proof} It is easy to see that the meet of two elements $I,I'\in\rm{Idl}(L)$ is the intersection, whereas the join is the ideal generated by $I$ and $I'$.
-This implies the following proposition. \begin{pro} The function
+\end{pro} \begin{proof} See \cite[Corollary II.2.11]{Johnstone}. \end{proof} It is easy to see that the meet of two elements $I,I'\in\rm{Idl}(L)$ is the intersection, whereas the join is the ideal generated by $I$ and $I'$.
+This implies the following proposition.